facade of the site (summer 2018)

 The park museum

-He took into service a Парк музей народного и современного искусства "Зубчаниновский (Park museum of folk and contemporary art "Zubchaninovsky").
+He took into service a Парк музей народного и современного искусства "Зубчаниновский (Park museum of folk and contemporary art "Zubchaninovka").

 The site includes a piece of unused land located out of town.
-The office is equiped with a signboard and some smaller creations already have been arranged.
+The office is equipped with a signboard and some smaller creations already have been arranged.

 Russian Museum of Contemporary Folk Art